-- A monthly benefit rate of BGN340[€173.86] in 2016. - Parental leave is counted as work experience. - Funded as for Maternity leave.
+- A monthly benefit rate of BGN340 [€173,82] in 2017. - Parental leave is counted as work experience. - Funded as for Maternity leave.

-If the mother decides not to use the paid Parental leave fully or in part, she is entitled to receive a partial financial compensation for the remaining period of

-- the leave set at 50 per cent of the normal monthly benefit for parents taking leave, i.e. BGN170[€86.93] per month for 2016.
+- From 1 June 2017, if the mother or the mother-adopter decides not to use the paid Parental leave fully or in part after the 135th day, she is entitled to receive a partial financial compensation for the remaining period of the leave.
+This compensation is set at 50 per cent of the normal monthly benefit for parents taking leave, i.e. BGN170 [€86.91] per month for 2017.
 The same rule applies if the paid Parental leave is taken by another person who wants to return to work. - The same condition applies for self-employed mothers in case they decide to start working and renew their social security payments before the end of the paid Parental leave.

-- The parents or other leave-takers have paid social insurance for at least 12 months. - The Parental leave cannot be used at the same time by the mother and the father or one of the grandparents. - Parental leave ends if the child is enrolled in a public childcare institution; the rationale for this is that the leave is given to the mother in order to ensure her permanent care for the child.
-The leave also ends if the child is given for adoption.
+- Parental leave is firstly the mother's right.
+If the mother/adoptive mother of a child below the age of two years dies or gets seriously ill and she cannot take care of the child, the leave can be taken by the father.
+With the father's agreement, the leave can be transferred to one of the grandparents if s/he is employed and has a paid social security for the risk of pregnancy and general illness for at least 12 months - The parents or other leave-takers have paid social insurance for at least 12 months. - The Parental leave cannot be used at the same time by the mother and the father or one of the grandparents. - Parental leave ends if the child is enrolled in a public childcare institution; the rationale for this is that the leave is given to the mother in order to ensure her permanent care for the child.
+The leave also ends if the child is given for adoption. - From 1 June 2017, servicemen in the army are entitled to the same rights for Parental leave as mothers or other leave-takers.